the art of living intentionally

 By exploring these questions, you’ll gain insights into the motives behind your desires, allowing you to align them with positive intentions and personal growth.

-Step 3: Understand Your Inner Critic
+Step 3: Understand your inner critic

 When you’re being called to grow outside of your comfort zone in some way, your inner critic often steps in, making sure you’re well aware of what could go wrong.